Muhammad Saeed al-Sahhaf: Early life and career

 Al-Sahhaf was born in Hilla, near Karbala, to a Shi'ite Arab family.
 After studying journalism at Baghdad University, he graduated with a master's degree in English literature.
 He planned to become an English teacher before joining the Arab Socialist Ba'ath Party in 1963.
 In the early days of Ba'athist governance, he read out regular announcements of recently executed Iraqis on state television.

 He served as an ambassador to Sweden, Burma, the United Nations and Italy, before returning to Iraq to serve as Foreign Minister in 1992.
 The reasons for his removal as Foreign Minister in April 2001 are unclear, but his achievements in the position were often claimed to be less satisfactory than that of his predecessor, Tariq Aziz.
 At least one report suggests that Uday Hussein, Saddam Hussein's son, was responsible for the removal.

 Invasion of Iraq

 Nicknames

 Al-Sahhaf is known for his daily press briefings in Baghdad during the 2003 invasion of Iraq.
-His colorful appearances caused him to be nicknamed "Baghdad Bob" (in the style of previous propagandists with geographical aliases—some of them alliterative, such as "Hanoi Hannah" and "Seoul City Sue") by commentators in the United States.
+His colorful appearances caused him to be nicknamed "Baghdad Bob" (in the style of previous propagandists with geographical aliases—some of them alliterative, such as "Tokyo Rose" and "Hanoi Hannah" and "Seoul City Sue") by commentators in the United States.
 He was nicknamed "Comical Ali" by commentators in the United Kingdom; commentators in Italy similarly nicknamed him "Alì il Comico".
+These nicknames were given because he made statements about the conflict that were wildly at odds with reality, and western media treated him as a parody during the initial stages of the Iraq War.